nhjschulz/cfsm/README.md

 The example uses CFSM to implement the Mario state machine in the following
 way:

-  * Each Mario character type is a state implemented in an own C-File
+  * Each Mario character is a state implemented in an own C-File
   * The collection of items or the monster hits are modelled as events
   * The process operation prints a character specific message
   * The enter/leave operations print a message to visualize the transitions

-The main loop of the example implements a small menu where events get fired based on keyboard input to simulate the game.
+The main loop of the example implements a small menu where events get fired based on user input to simulate the game.

 The example application is designed as follows: